 Growing up, I was made to eat vegetables just as much as the next kid.
 Broccoli was at the top of my hate list, closely followed by mushy cooked carrots (one of the only veggies I still won’t eat).
 But I never had to face brussels sprouts.
 My mom didn’t like them as a child, so she never subjected them to our family.
 I felt lucky about this… if the adults in my family wouldn’t eat them, they must be that bad.

 I don’t know what prompted brussels sprouts to go from America’s most hated veggie to darn near the most loved one, but I’m glad they did.
 Like most things, I’m sure it has everything to do with the preparation.
 They’re so great roasted until golden, or flash fried until crisp.
 Here, I coat them with a little balsamic and pan-roast them, then toss with shells, a little cheese and some bright squeezes of lemon.

-The natural caramelized sweetness that comes out of these peaches straight off the grill is to die for.
-Paired with contrasting tastes and textures – spicy arugula, creamy fresh mozzarella, crunchy pine nuts, and herb-y pesto… complete perfection.
 This one has moved to the top of my list for favorite summertime dishes.
-It’s simple enough to put together for a light weeknight meal, but fancy enough to serve as a starter at your next dinner party… It’s sure to impress even your snobbiest of foodie friends.
+Sweet grilled peaches, spicy arugula, creamy fresh mozzarella, crunchy pine nuts, and herb-y pesto… It’s simple enough to put together for a light weeknight meal, but fancy enough to serve as a starter at your next dinner party.

 I’m excited to be guest posting at Anthology Magazine this month with a 4-part summer salad series!
 If you can’t tell by now, I live on salads all summer long so I’m excited to share some of my favorites.
 First up, today, is this savory-with-a punch-of-sweet, strawberry & feta quinoa salad.